What is a Cystoscopy and Why Might You Need One

 Your doctor may recommend a cystoscopy for several reasons, but the most common are urinary issues such as the constant need to urinate or painful urination.
 There are other issues that may require a cystoscopy too, such as:

-Cystoscopy can reveal various issues within the bladder, from cancerous tumours to noncancerous growths, blockages, enlarged prostate or issues with the ureters.
-A cystoscopy can also be used to take a biopsy of bladder tissue for further testing.
+A cystoscopy can also be used to take a biopsy of bladder tissue for further diagnosis.

 Preparing for a Cystoscopy

-Preparing for a cystoscopy can involve several different steps and procedures depending on your personal health status.
-If you’re suffering from a UTI or have weakened immune system, you may be may be required to provide a urine sample before your cystoscopy and be prescribed antibiotics before the procedure to help prevent a UTI from occurring as a result of the cystoscopy.
-As although the cystoscope is sterilised, it can transfer bacteria from the outside of your body or lower part of your urethra further into the urinary system, leading to an infection.
+1. You may also be prescribed antibiotics before the procedure to help prevent a UTI from occurring as a result of the cystoscopy.
+This is necessary as although the cystoscope is sterilised, it can still transfer bacteria from the outside of your body or lower part of your urethra further into the urinary system, creating a risk of infection.

 During recovery after cystoscopy, you may experience some urinary issues and pain.
 We recommend keeping some TENA incontinence products such as incontinence pads or underwear on hand, as these can help give you peace of mind, and make you feel more comfortable throughout your recovery.

-Anaesthesia for a Cystoscopy
+Anaesthesia for a cystoscopy

 Not all cystoscopy procedures take place in the hospital or use the same type of anaesthetic.
-However you will have to undergo some form of anaesthetic, and should discuss your options with your doctor.
+However, you will have to undergo some form of anaesthetic, and should discuss your options with your doctor.
 The main types of anaesthetic options are:

 • Local Anaesthetic – If you’re being treated at your local doctor’s surgery, or as an outpatient, you’re likely going to be awake for the procedure.
 This will involve use of local anaesthetic to numb a very specific area of your body, meaning you will be able to eat and drink normally on the day of the procedure and go home straight afterwards.